ruuddejong-altran/python-c-cpp/docs/example_3.md

 [Swig](https://swig.org) (Simplified Wrapper and Interface Generator) is one such tool that is quite often used for exactly this purpose.
 In fact, it can build wrappers for many more languages than just Python.

+SWIG generates a hybrid solution: it generates a `spam.py` file that contains the Python-language structures required for the interface, and a `_spam.pyd` or `_spam.so` shared library that contains the C or C++ implementation for the interface.

 SWIG works through so-called _interface files_, conventionally with a `.i` extension.
 An interface file has a few parts: